Price Volume Mix Variance Analysis in Excel

 Price AC = Revenue AC / Quantity AC

-You also need to make sure you don't calculate the total for prices as the average of all totals in the column.
-Instead, just divide your total revenue with your total quantity.
-You now have everything necessary to calculate the price change, which is simply the difference between the two prices (AC and PY), multiplied by the number of units sold in this year.
+You also need to ensure you don't calculate the total prices as the average of all totals in the column.
+Instead, divide your total revenue with your total quantity.
+You now have everything necessary to calculate the price change, which is simply the difference between the two prices (AC and PY) multiplied by the number of units sold this year.

-Next up is the volume change and the trick here is to separate the volume effect from the mix effect.
-Put very simply, the volume represents the number of products bought by your customers, while the mix is that volume expressed in percentage.
+Next up is the volume change; the trick here is to separate the volume effect from the mix effect.
+Put simply, the volume represents the number of products your customers buy, while the mix is that volume expressed in percentage.

 Here are the formulas for calculating the Mix: